ncdejito/ncdejito.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hello!
+I am Niccolo 👋

-A seasoned generalist with experience in product dev, tech consulting, telco, and finance, spanning multiple domains in software engineering and data science.
-I deliver tangible results for technically challenging problems.
-Interested in uncovering what it means to be human as codified by technology.
+I am a Machine Learning Engineer with experience deploying machine learning models in production to both cloud and resource-constrained environments.
+I have had the privilege to contribute to several domains: product dev, tech consulting, telco, and finance, spanning multiple domains in software engineering and data science.
+I am proud of my technical skills in `systems engineering`, with my continued pursuit of technology-agnostic solution creation.
+My research interests are physical AI, climate robotics, and labor automation.
+I build technology to better understand people—how the digital systems we create are shaped by our needs and behaviors.

 Full professional history available [here](https://docs.google.com/document/d/1L2HT1Bjfv7BnsgdAqCrCup7nkEAGRLIdWRmofz4_8UI/edit?usp=sharing).